nojb/staged-ocs/README.md

 ## The 'staged_ocscm' command

-If invoked without arguments, the interpreter will run in interactive mode.
+Execute `staged_ocscm` to run the interpreter in interactive mode.
+If you want to see the generated OCaml code, run `staged_ocscm -dstaged`.

 If invoked with arguments, the interpreter will read and evaluate the files listed as arguments and exit.
-The evaluation results are not printed.
+The evaluation results (and the intermediate OCaml) are not printed.

 ## Implementation Details